sjimen28/HybridGames/README.md

-Install HyEQ Toolbox (Beta) v3.0.0.22 either by double clicking on the 'Hybrid Equations Toolbox' file or by downloading it from https://www.mathworks.com/matlabcentral/fileexchange/102239-hybrid-equations-toolbox-beta
+Install HyEQ Toolbox (Beta) v3.0.0.22 either by double clicking on the 'Hybrid Equations Toolbox' file or by downloading it from https://www.mathworks.com/matlabcentral/fileexchange/102239-hybrid-equations-toolbox-beta Look up for the right version in 'View Version History'

 Content: (Download as a folder and add it to the Path in Matlab)
   - Hybrid Equations Toolbox